Skip to main content

 Lactobacillus salivarius UCC118 and Reduced Gastrointestinal Infections

 Across 3 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 on reducing gastrointestinal infections, with effect sizes ranging from small to moderate.
-The evidence is based on review articles and animal model data, with no human trial data available.
-No consistent dose, form, or population data were reported across the included studies.
+The evidence is based on review-level data, with no human trials or specific dose information available.
+The predominant effect size is moderate, but the evidence base is very small and preliminary.

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+All studies are reviews or genomic reports, not human clinical trials; no doses, forms, or sample sizes were reported.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-All studies are reviews or genomic reports, not human interventional trials; the primary evidence comes from animal models, limiting direct applicability to humans.
+None of the studies reported statistical significance, and two of the three studies had very low evidence scores.

 3 of 3 papers